-Do I Want to Be a Safety Coordinator?
+Should I Be a Safety Coordinator?

 Safety coordinators work to preserve and ensure workplace safety and conduct internal investigations when there are workplace accidents.
-These positions can be found in a number of facilities across a variety of industries, including manufacturing and engineering, healthcare, office environments and construction.
+These positions can be found in a number of facilities across a variety of industries, including manufacturing and engineering, healthcare, office environments, and construction.
 Coordinators devise company safety procedures and often are responsible for training employees in workplace safety.
 They also supervise employees and facilities to ensure compliance with workplace-safety practices and regulations.
 Protective or safety equipment must sometimes be used to prevent injuries, and emergency situations may sometimes require these professionals to work weekends or nights.